-With WiFi Manager N, nothing could be easier than combining your high-speed Internet modem with the Hercules Router, thereby sharing your Internet access with all of the computers in your home or small business, or simply creating a wireless network.
+With WiFi Manager N, nothing could be easier than combining your high-speed Internet modem-router with the Hercules access point, thereby sharing your Internet access with all of the computers in your home or small business, or simply creating a wireless network.

-WiFi Manager N is the interface which allows you to communicate with your Hercules Router and configure your wireless network or Internet firewall.
+WiFi Manager N is the interface which allows you to communicate with your Hercules access point and configure your wireless network or Internet firewall.